ntaraujo/kivy-easier/README.md

 ## 🔧 Developers

-Details on how to reproduce this project [here](https://github.com/ntaraujo/kivy-easier/blob/master/DEVELOP.md).
+Details on how to reproduce/contribute to this project [here](https://github.com/ntaraujo/kivy-easier/blob/master/DEVELOP.md).

 ## 📁 Old Virtual Machine
-No support, but you can get more info in this [branch](https://github.com/ntaraujo/kivy-easier/tree/old-vm).
+No support, but you can get more info in [this branch](https://github.com/ntaraujo/kivy-easier/tree/old-vm).